Managing Background Processes within Symfony

 The Need for More

-However, over-time the demand on these commands and throughput required has grown and grown.
-Reducing the invocation times gave us short-term aid, but eventually we were in need of always running processes.
-We even found that in some cases the need was so great that a single instance would not suffice, and having multiple workers running would be a requirement too.
-With this need to address we created the concept of a RunManager, which allowed us to provide Command’s with a looping process construct.
+However, over time, the demand on these commands and the required throughput has grown significantly.
+Reducing the invocation times gave us short-term relief, but eventually, we needed always-running processes.
+We even found that, in some cases, a single instance would not suffice, and having multiple workers running would be a requirement too.
+To address this need, we created the concept of a RunManager, which allowed us to provide commands with a looping process construct.

-Looking at the problem of sending queued emails again as a concrete example.
-Lets say that to mange the load at which we now enqueue emails to be sent, would require us to have an always running instance of the sender command.
-Below we have made some amendments, which will now iterativity keep processing queued emails that are present.
+Looking at the problem of sending queued emails again as a concrete example, let’s say that to manage the load at which we now enqueue emails to be sent, we require an always-running instance of the sender command.
+Below, we have made some amendments that will now iteratively keep processing queued emails that are present.

 class SendQueuedEmailsCommand extends Command